deadcoast/04----PR.X----HEAT_TAGS-copy/HEAT - I - (DICTIONARY) CODE TAGS.md

 theme_manager = ThemeManager(root)

-# 49. Assuming text_widget is the Text widget of the editor
+# 49. Assuming text_widget is the Text WidgetTest of the editor

 theme_manager.highlight_syntax(text_widget)